My 10 essentials for starting sewing well

 The basting thread is a thread used to temporarily hold fabric pieces together so they don’t move during machine sewing.
 The basting thread will then be removed after machine sewing.

 This thread breaks easily, it is fragile, which is normal.
-You will find large white spools, or smaller models in white, light blue, yellow, or red.
+You will find large white spools or smaller models in white, light blue, yellow, or red.
 The goal is for it to contrast with your fabric so it can be spotted and removed once the operation is done.

-8. Marking tools: chalk, felt tip...
+8. Marking tools: chalk, felt pen...

-I prefer to use a chalk mechanical pencil with a white or colored lead depending on the color of the fabric on which I need to mark.
+Depending on your projects, you will need to use marking tools.
+Several are available, the most well-known is the classic tailor's chalk, but I find it inconvenient to use.
+I prefer to use a chalk mechanical pencil with a white or colored lead depending on the color of the fabric I need to mark.

-9. The measuring tape
+9. The tape measure

 10. The iron